typetools/logging-log4j2/Readme-Checker-Framework.md

 ...
 ```

+Search for "mustcall" and "resourceleak" within a `@SuppressWarnings` annotation.

 The lack of error messages in the output console log (and the correctness of `@SuppressWarnings("resourceleak")` in the source code) proves that the project contains no resource leaks.

 4. Examine the changes made to the source code to support the Resource Leak Checker.